 In this paper, we construct a measure of bilateral volatility pass-through and we use it to document the sizeable extent of international propagation of output volatility shocks.
-Furthermore, we provide novel empirical evidence about the disconnect between the volatility of consumption differentials and the volatility of exchange rates.
-We show that these finding constitute a puzzle from the standpoint of a frictionless model with CRRA preferences.
-We then develop a frictionless general equilibrium model featuring long-run growth news shocks, volatility shocks, and two countries populated by agents with recursive preferences that can replicate these empirical findings.
+Furthermore, we provide novel empirical evidence regarding the disconnect between the volatility of consumption differentials and the volatility of exchange rates.
+We show that these findings constitute a puzzle from the standpoint of a frictionless model with CRRA preferences.
+We then develop a frictionless general equilibrium model featuring long-run growth news shocks, volatility shocks, and two countries populated by agents with recursive preferences and demonstrate that our model can replicate these empirical findings.

-Future developments should focus on extending this setting to international real business cycle models in an effort of studying the role of international investment flows and international frictions for the origination and international propagation of volatility shocks.
+Future developments should focus on extending this setting to international real business cycle models in an effort to better understand the role of international investment flows and international frictions in the origination and international propagation of volatility shocks.
 The investigation of the roles of trading frictions, portfolio composition, and market incompleteness are other promising directions for future research.